Saigauravp25/DamIt/README.md

   * Please run this app/game on a real device to get the best performace.
 Any iOS device or model is supported.
   * Test account set up with progress of levels - username: test@gmail.com, password: test123
   * Test account with all levels(so far) unlocked - username: he@gmail.com, password: test123
-  * Try out the different Beaver Skins in the Character Customization within the Settings
+  * No single player levels past level pack 2 currently
-  * No levels past level pack 2, level 1 currently
+  * No co-op levels past level pack 2 currently
+  * Multiplayer mode not implemented - stretch goal

 ### Dependencies